Eraycak/dice_roller_app/README.md

 # dice_roller_app
  Flutter&Dart The Complete Guide practice

- This is the showcase of the app.
+ This is the video of the app.